rureirureirurei/ksu/README.md

  - pairs
  - quoting

+Compiler implements
+ - lexing / parsing
+ - cps translation (trivial syntactic based approach currently)
+ - trampolining (so that cps does not cause stack overflow)

 # Running the project:
 Clone the repo and run `./run.sh <.ksu file path>`.
 Script will also dump debug .ast files in the /tmp.